-Groundwater levels were recorded at the piezometer installed at BH 3 on June 14, 2018.
+Groundwater levels were recorded at the monitoring wells and piezometers installed at the borehole locations on May 22, 2018.
 The groundwater level readings noted at that time are presented in Table 1.
+Based on these observations, the long-term groundwater table can be anticipated at a 6 to 7 m depth.
 It should be noted that groundwater levels are subject to seasonal fluctuations and therefore levels could vary at the time of construction.